S. F. Said

 S. F. Said (born 1967) is a British children's writer.

 His first novel was Varjak Paw (2003), illustrated by Dave McKean and published by David Fickling Books in January 2003; four months later in the U.S., Varjak Paw won the 2003 Nestlé Smarties Book Prize.
 The sequel, The Outlaw Varjak Paw (2005), won the 2007 Blue Peter Book of the Year.
 Phoenix (2013) is a longer novel written for older children.
 It was shortlisted for the Guardian Children's Fiction Prize and was selected to represent the U.K. on the IBBY Honour List for 2016.
+Tyger, his fourth book, won Children's Book of the Year at the 2023 British Book Awards and The Week Junior Book Awards, and was Waterstones Children's Book of the Month for September 2023.

 Biography

 S. F. Said is a British Muslim author of Middle Eastern background, who was born in Beirut and spent his first years in Jordan.
 He describes his origins as "Iraqi, Egyptian, Kurdish, and Circassian."
 He grew up in London, moving there with his mother at the age of two.
 After graduating from the University of Cambridge, he worked as a press attaché and speech writer for the Crown Prince of Jordan's office in London for six years.
 He began a Ph.D. in 1997 looking at the lives of young Muslims in Britain, but left academia to focus on film journalism for The Daily Telegraph – where he brought attention to much so-called world cinema, including contemporary Islamic cinema – and on writing for children.
 Said has also written a number of articles and reviews for The Guardian about children's books.
+From March to September 2023, Said was the Writer in Residence at UK children's reading charity Booktrust.